liqd/adhocracy3/docs/style_guide/js_guidelines.rst

 -  prefer ``{{…}}`` over ``ngBind`` (except for root template).

--  FIXME: when to apply which classes (should be in balance with :doc:`css_guidelines`)
+..
+FIXME:: when to apply which classes (should be in balance with :doc:`css_guidelines`)

    -  apply classes w/o a specific need/by default?